 We found 4 ear, nose and throat specialists who accept United Healthcare Catastrophic HMO near Coral Springs, FL.

-Dr. Ram Madasu's medical specialty is pediatric otolaryngology (ear, nose & throat) and head & neck plastic surgery.
-He is rated 4.0 stars out of 5 by his patients.
-Dr. Madasu takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-He graduated from the University of Alabama at Birmingham School of Medicine and the University of South Alabama College of Medicine.
+Dr. Ram Madasu is a pediatric otolaryngologist and head and neck plastic surgeon in Coral Springs, FL.
+He has received a 4.0 out of 5 star rating by his patients.
+Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Madasu honors.
+Dr. Madasu studied medicine at the University of Alabama at Birmingham School of Medicine and the University of South Alabama College of Medicine.

 Conditions / Treatments